 Hard skills are what get your foot in the door.

-But in today’s market, soft skills are what gets you hired.
+But in today’s circumstances, soft skills are what recruiters are looking for.

 80% of professionals consider soft skills more important than hard skills to a company’s success.

 92% of recruiters say that soft skills, including interpersonal skills, communication abilities, and critical thinking are crucial tools they look for in an applicant.

 68% of recruiters assess soft skills by picking on social cues during the interview.